by JoAnn Stevelos, MS, MPH

 To view a PDF version of this article, click here.

 In October 2010, we heard the heartbreaking stories of nine teens who were pushed over the edge by relentless bullying, sexual harassment and public humiliation.
-They were bullied because they were gay, lesbian, transgender, overweight or perceived as such.
+They were bullied because they were part of the LGBTQ+ community, overweight or perceived as such.
 In the case of one young teen living in Massachusetts, it was for liking another teen’s boyfriend.

 The Alarming Statistics: